 Unwanted emails, or "spam," can be more than just an annoyance.
 They can lead to scams or identity theft.
 Here are a few simple steps to cut down on your spam, and reduce your chances of becoming a victim.

-- Use a spam filter.
+- Report spam to your email provider.
 Most email services today have spam filters to send your junk mail to a separate folder.
-Use the "Report spam" feature to help strengthen these filters and reduce the amount of spam that ends up in your inbox.
+Use the "Report spam" feature offered by your service provider to help strengthen these filters and reduce the amount of spam that ends up in your inbox.

 - Consider using multiple accounts.
 To protect your primary email address from spam, consider using a separate account for online shopping, newsletter or other services that require you to provide an email address.
 Share your personal email only with trusted friends and family members.